Home

 P.O.W.s / M.I.A.s

-After this brief summation of the events, Please click on the link at the bottom of the page to read the full story, as I found It.
+After this brief summation of the events, Please click on the link at the bottom of the page to read the full story, as it was found.

 On May 2, 1970, Personnel from the 2/34th Armor and the air crew of a 1st Cavalry UH1H helicopter, from B Company, 229th Aviation were performing a mission involving flight to troops involved in the fighting in Cambodia.
 After stopping at several troop locations, the helicopter was hit by fire from the ground below and were forced to make an emergency landing just inside the Vietnam border.
 The flight crew and the 2/34th Armor personnel had very little time to react to the situation at hand.